-The PM emission test data were reduced to grains PM per dry standard cubic foot (gr/dscf) of exhaust gas for comparison to the allowable emission limits specified in PTI No. 310-06B.
+The PM emission test data were reduced to grains PM per dry standard cubic foot (gr/dscf) of exhaust gas and pounds PM per tons of hot mix asphalt (lb/ton HMA) for comparison to the allowable emission limits specified in PTI No. 75-17.